 Future events will be organized to continue this effort.
 Watch this space!

-China Tiger Revival, in conjunction with inVigor Communication and CBSN organized a Chinese New Year Reception at the Oxbridge Club on Jan 29th, kindly sponsored by Vardags family lawyers to mark the beginning of the Year of the Horse.
-Ms. Quan spoke at the reception about tiger conservation in China and the goals of China Tiger Revival charity.
+China Tiger Revival, in conjunction with inVigor Communication and CBSN organized a Chinese New Year Reception at the Oxbridge Club on 29 January 2014, kindly sponsored by Vardags family lawyers, to mark the beginning of the Year of the Horse.
+Ms. Quan spoke at the reception about tiger conservation in China and the goals of the China Tiger Revival charity.
 About 120 people attended this event.
-For more details and photos of the event please go to: http://www.meetup.com/cbsnuk/events/158164872/

 During the meeting held on August 5th between Ms. Li Quan, and representatives of the Wildlife Conservation Department of the State Forestry Administration of China, Mr. Yan Xun and Mr. Wang Weisheng, China Tiger Revival (aka CTR) was invited to submit a collaboration proposal to the Chinese government for the conservation effort of the South China Tiger as well as other tigers and wildlife in China.
 CTR has subsequently submitted a draft proposal as basis for discussions.